advancedforms/advanced-forms/readme.txt

 * Added the `af_render_content` private field type for internal use in form settings UI.
 * Added a hotfix for ACF validation bug when using multiple forms on the one page.
 * Added the `af/settings/enqueue_validation_hotfix` filter for disabling the validation hotfix.
+* Fix deprecation notices related to admin page registration that occur in PHP 8.1.

 = [1.9.2] =